sushiroll4093/clone/Production-Start.md

 Redis
 ----

 Required version: redis 2.6.x or above.

+**Note:  Ubuntu installs an older version by default.
+See http://redis.io/download for instructions on how to manually install redis 2.6.x or above manually or use the PPA below.**

 If you're using Homebrew on Mac OS X, you can install redis by running the command: `brew install redis`.